Solutions: 33 - False sharing

 # separate: two workers, each with its own private shared block

 The separate version: each worker writes to its own block at a different address.
-No coherence traffic.
-Wall time: 1× the single-worker baseline (parallel speedup is full).
+No coherence traffic, so the two workers run at full parallel speed - the wall time is close to a single worker doing half the total work.

 The lesson: physical separation in memory is what matters, not logical separation by index.
 The Python interpreter sees no difference between the two cases; the cache hardware sees a different cache line, which is the difference.